osfclient/osfclient/docs/cli-usage.rst

 If the project is private you will need to provide authentication details.
-You can provide your OSF account name as command-line argument (see the ``osf upload`` example) or set the ``OSF_USERNAME`` environment variable.
+You can provide your OSF account name as a command-line argument (see the ``osf upload`` example) or set the ``OSF_USERNAME`` environment variable.
 The password will be retrieved from the ``OSF_PASSWORD`` environment variable or asked directly by the tool.
+Alternatively, you may provide a Personal Access Token by setting the ``OSF_TOKEN`` environment variable.

 You can set a default values by using a configuration file in the current directory.
 To set the username and project ID create